 International sales of medical devices are subject to foreign government regulations, which vary substantially from country to country.
 In order to market our products in other countries, we must obtain regulatory approvals and comply with extensive safety and quality regulations in other countries.
 The time required to obtain approval by a foreign country may be longer or shorter than that required for FDA clearance or approval, and the requirements may differ.
-The European Union/European Economic Area ("EU/EEA") requires CE conformity mark in order to market medical devices.
-Many other countries, such as Australia, India, New Zealand, Pakistan and Sri Lanka, accept CE or FDA clearance or approval although others, such as Brazil, Canada and Japan require separate regulatory filings.
+The European Union/European Economic Area ("EEA") requires CE conformity mark in order to market medical devices.
+Many other countries, such as Australia, India, New Zealand, Pakistan and Sri Lanka, accept CE or FDA clearance or approval although others, such as Brazil, Canada and Japan, require separate regulatory filings.

 In the EEA, our devices are required to comply with the essential requirements of the EU Medical Device Directive (Council Directive 93/42/EEC).
 Compliance with these requirements entitles us to affix the CE conformity mark to our medical devices, without which they cannot be commercialized in the EEA.
+To demonstrate compliance with the essential requirements and obtain the right to affix the CE conformity mark we must undergo a conformity assessment procedure, which varies according to the type of medical device and its classification.